cstrawberry/predictive-universe/docs/paper/13_experimental_predictions.md

 2.  **Stage 2 (Medium-Term):** If justified by Stage 1 results, pursue coherence time tests (Protocol 2) for complementary evidence.
 Refine QRNG tests.
 3.  **Stage 3 (Long-Term / Contingent):** Only if compelling, replicated evidence emerges, undertake demanding Bell-type experiments (Protocol 3) for statistical FTL search.

 **General Considerations:** All stages require quantum system stability, environmental isolation, context control verification, defined interaction pathway $N(t)$, automation/statistics, rigorous protocol (pre-registration, blinding, systematics analysis, replication), interdisciplinarity.
 AI protocols hinge on R&D for the interaction pathway.
+We will control multiplicity via the Benjamini–Hochberg false discovery rate across all pre‑specified outcome families; analyses will be pre‑registered with fixed stopping rules and inclusion/exclusion criteria; if interim looks are performed, an alpha‑spending plan will be used.

 **13.6 Compliance with Causal Constraints**